mrgrim/MUP/README.md

 * [MC-123320](https://bugs.mojang.com/browse/MC-123320) - Items do not move through blocks smoothly
 * [MC-134989](https://bugs.mojang.com/browse/MC-134989) - AbstractMap::hashCode accounts for substantial CPU overhead
   (from profiling)

+### Mod Compatibility

+* MC-134989 will not load when FomFix is installed.
+FoamFix already fixes this bug.
+* Mod Patches will not load or function when JustEnoughIDs is installed.
+The method used to patch mods was borrowed from JEIDs, and they do conflict.
+This may be resolved in the future.

+### Mod Patches

+* Redstone++ 1.2d and 1.3 BETA-2 pistons can be patched to work with the MC-54026 vanilla patch.

 ## Optimizations

 ### Newlight